Vegan Butternut Squash Corn Chowder

 Instructions

-1. Dice up a sweet onion.
+1. Dice the sweet onion.
 In a large soup pot with your cooking oil of choice, saute the onion with generous salt and pepper until tender and transparent.
-Don't caramelize it since it will impact the color of your soup.

-2. Meanwhile, peel and cube up a butternut squash.
+2. Meanwhile, peel and cube the butternut squash.

-4. Add the squash to the pot.
-Cover the squash with just barely enough veggie stock (or other liquid; see the ingredient notes in the post for options) to submerge it.
-Don't add too much!
-You can easily add more liquid if needed but it's hard to take it away.
+3. Add the squash to the pot.
+Cover the squash with just barely enough veggie stock (or coconut milk or water; see the ingredient notes in the post for options) to submerge it.

-6. While the liquid is heating, strip the leaves from the fresh thyme and add them to the pot.
-Strip the leaves from the rosemary, dice them super finely, and add those to the pot as well.
+5. While the liquid is heating, strip the leaves from the fresh thyme and add them to the pot.
+Strip the leaves from the rosemary, dice them very finely, and add them to the pot.

-7. Keep the pot at a low simmer until the squash is tender, about 15-20 minutes.
+6. Keep the soup at a low simmer until the squash is very tender, about 15-20 minutes.

-8. Once the squash is very tender, puree the soup about half to two thirds of the way, either using an immersion blender or by transferring it in batches to a regular blender.
-I like to leave some chunks of squash, but a full puree will also work.
+7. Once the squash is tender, puree the soup about half to two thirds of the way, either using an immersion blender or by transferring it in batches to a regular blender.
 You can add a bit more liquid if needed to get to your desired consistency.

 Leave a Comment